 Ask potential vendors: "What happens to my bill if data volume 10x overnight?"
 If the answer involves usage tiers or capacity upgrades, expect cost uncertainty.
 Platforms like Sisense face similar pricing challenges that make budget forecasting difficult.

 Power BI Embedded integration requires Azure workspace setup, authentication configuration, capacity provisioning, and security considerations like row-level filtering policies.
-Teams report 2-6 weeks from decision to first embedded dashboard in production.
+In the rollouts we have seen it takes two to six weeks from decision to first embedded dashboard in production.

 For SaaS companies, time-to-market matters.
 Every week spent on analytics infrastructure is a week not shipping core product features.
-Compare alternatives based on implementation timeline, not just feature lists.
+Weigh embedded analytics alternatives on implementation timeline, not just feature lists.

 The fastest deployments we've seen use platforms with: